Ribbon Cable Current Rating

 Cable manufacturers determine cable current limits by considering the temperature rise over ambient temperature caused by the I2R cable loss.
 Generally, ribbon cables and sockets are specified for a 30 °C temperature rise when maximum current is applied to all conductors.
 For an additional safety margin, and to compensate for variations in cable wire thickness, manufacturers then derate the maximum current allowed by 20%.

-You can easily connect to the controllers or Wildcard I/O boards using either 26 gauge3) or 28 gauge4) flat ribbon cable.
+You can easily connect to the controllers or Wildcard I/O boards using either 26 gauge5) or 28 gauge6) flat ribbon cable.
 The larger size, 26 gauge, can handle the greater current.
-For example, Belden and Assmann flat .050" pitch ribbon cables have the following specifications:
+For example, Belden and Assmann flat .050" pitch ribbon cables have the following current capability specifications, assuming that the full current flows simultaneously in all wires of the cable:

 |Belden 9L26024||AWG 26||1.5 A||0.043 Ω/ft|